Our Approach to Recruitment

 As a Disability Confident Employer, we:

-We work with the DWP and lead the way in changing attitudes towards disability, and to encourage all colleagues to provide opportunities to ensure that disabled people and those with long-term health conditions are able to fulfil their potential at work.
+We work with the Department for Work and Pensions and lead the way in changing attitudes towards disability, and to encourage all colleagues to provide opportunities to ensure that disabled people and those with long-term health conditions are able to fulfil their potential at work.

 The Disability Confident Scheme ensures that any disabled candidate who meets the essential criteria for a vacancy will be guaranteed an interview.
 Therefore, if you do decide to disclose your disability, the Resourcing team and chair of the shortlisting panel will be provided with this information.